open-source-tabletop/fracture/army-lists/sentinels.md

 Vanguard in Assault Armour     |  4  |  10"|  3+ |  3+ |  4  |  2  |                           | 32
 Vanguard in Heavy Armour       |  4  |  5" |  3+ |  2+ |  5  |  2  |                           | 44

+A Vanguard may choose 1 weapon each from the Standard Sidearms, Grenades, and Standard Weapons weapons lists.

+One Vanguard may also choose 1 weapon from either the Specialist Sidearms or Specialist Weapons lists.

 #### Argo Transport

 An Argo Transport unit consists of 1 Argo Transport model.